Authing/docs/docs/en/guides/basics/platform-guide/integrate-with-mobile-app.md

-# Integrate Authing with mobile client (iOS and Andriod)
+# Integrate Authing with mobile client (iOS and Android)

 <LastUpdated/>